 Training commenced in the summer and this year I was selected to be an ambassador for the awesome coaching group at RunRelated.
 So for my first ever marathon out of 11, I would be training with a coach.
 Coach Christy from my hometown state worked with me through the app Training Peaks to create my schedule.
 If you have not worked with a coach before, I highly recommend the group at RunRelated.
 Caring, smart and easy to work with you to help you achieve your goals while individualizing the program to fit your schedule and needs.
 Receiving my training schedule two weeks at a time with adjustments needed in a timely fashion, certainly reduced my stress.
 We shot for under 4:30 and the goal was a success!

-The Saturday before was eventful, with jet lag I was up really early and ready to do a shake out run at 8am with the folks at Jack Rabbit Sports in midtown hosted by Runners World Magazine and Aftershokz.
+The Saturday before was eventful, with the jet lag I was up really early and ready to do a shakeout run at 8am with the folks at Jack Rabbit Sports in midtown hosted by Runners World Magazine and Aftershokz.
 From there I made my way to Brooklyn where I was invited by Jaybird Sports for a release of their new Tarah Pro Wireless headphones which last a remarkable 14 hours.
-I was even a part of their promotional video release on YouTube.
+I was even a part of their promotional video released on YouTube.

-I then made my way back towards Penn Station to meet up with my college girls Liz, Katie, Jocelyn and Eileen.
+I then made my way back towards Penn Station to meet up with my college girls Liz, Katie, Jocelyn, and Eileen.
 We had lunch and laughs then walked around for a bit in Central Park to get a feel for the finish line.
-That night we met up with some family member and a couple of other Boston friends who made their way out to cheer us on for a family style Italian carb load up.
+That night we met up with some family members and a couple of other Boston friends who made their way out to cheer us on for a family-style Italian carb load up.

 Go time!
 The start at the Verrazano Bridge is high energy with NY, NY blaring on the speakers and a great view of the skyline on your left.
 Waves broke the start into 3 groups that didn’t officially meet back up until about 5-7 km later, but with over 53,000 runners, you were constantly fighting for your running space.